How to Create a Dashboard in Google Sheets in 3 Easy Steps

 Once you have selected your preferred sheet, the data will appear on your screen with each column defined.
 Now it’s time to begin creating a custom metric.

-Step 2: Create a custom metric
+Step 2: Create custom metrics

 Once you connect the raw data from your Google sheet, it’s time to create a custom metric.